boscoh/pdbremix/readme.md

 # PDBREMIX

-`pdbremix` is a python library for computational structural biology.
+`pdbremix` is a library for computational structural biology.

-The library provides a light API.

-; it has no external python dependencies, so works in jython and pypy.

-The library can be split up into:
+The library consists of:

-1. standalone tools for analysis of PDB structures
+1. tools to analyze and view PDB structures
-2. wrappers around external tools for PDB structures
-3. tools to analyze MD trajectories
+2. tools to run MD simulations and analyze trajectories
 3. python interface to analyze and edit PDB structures
 4. python interface to run molecular-dynamics simulations
 5. python interface to analyse trajectories

+`Pdbremix` is written in pure Python that works with PyPy for a dramatic speed-up.

+## Installation

+Install with `pip` is best:

+    > pip install pdbremix

+Otherwise download from github and install.

+If you want the test and example files, this second way is the way to go.

+### Wrappers around external tools

+There are many wonderful tools for computational structural biology that have less-than-stellar interfaces. `pdbremix` wraps some of these tools with a friendlier interface and extra functionality.

+To use these tools, first check what binaries that `pdbremix` can find on your system:

+	> checkpdbremix

+To hand-code the exact location of the binaries, or to run the binaries with exotic flags, edit the config file with the `-o` option such as:

+	> vi `checkpdbremix -o`

+## Tools to analyze PDB structures

-## Standalone PDB structure analysis tools
+### Standalone tools

 `pdbremix` provides a bunch of tools to investigate PDB structures that can be used out of the box:

 - `pdbfetch` fetches PDB files from the RCSB website
 - `pdbheader` displays summary of PDB files
 - `pdbseq` displays sequences in a PDB file

-- `pdbcheck` checks for structural defects in a PDB file
-- `pdbstrip` to clean up a PDB file
 - `pdbchain` extracts chains from a PDB file
+- `pdbcheck` checks for common defects in a PDB file
+- `pdbstrip` strips the PDB file into a single clean conformation

 The following tools implement standard structural biology algorithms using pure Python: